 The show was very illuminating about how the Social Web has changed e-commerce and what tactics leading apps use to target their audience and make money.
 Indeed many of the lessons can and should be used by other forms of business, such as media and technology startups.
 We have a two-part post summarizing the highlights from the show.
 In this post we discuss why and how shopping 2.0 sites are targeting very niche customers and how that's helped them increase revenues.
 In part 2 tomorrow, we explain how e-commerce has evolved and what web technologies they're deploying nowadays.
 We had 4 diverse guests on the podcast: Baynote (collective intelligence platform for online shopping), ModCloth (online retailer of vintage clothing), Retrevo (vertical search for electronics), and Cartfly (social commerce store network).

 Niche Audience Leads to More Detail About Your Users Know & Support Your Users Download MP3.
 The Rebirth Of The Sample Sale.
 Sample sales are an amazing resource for marked down goods for both mainstream and luxury brands.

 Online private sample sales are picking up serious speed.
 Here is how they work: big designers, such as Marc Jacobs or Versace, place excess inventory on a sale site at 50 to 70 percent discounts over a several day period.
+The sales are private, available only to members, with upcoming sales from brands announced via emails.
 Private-Sale Sites Bring Luxury Goods to Bargain Shoppers - NYTi.
 Kleiner Perkins Joins the Private Sale Rush - Bits Blog - NYTime.
 Blue Nile’s Co-Founder Starts a Private-Sale Site - Bits Blog - Limited-time sales are the latest trend in e-commerce, as Jenna Wortham and I wrote earlier this month.